KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * "Python finds the required module by looking at its built modules and the configured directories in sys.path"
 * "It loads the file into memory, compiling it if needed.
 * "It Executes the module, running all of its top level code, creating functions, classes, variables, and also recursively executing other import statements."
-* A single import quickly cascades into a lot of real an dpossibly expensive code execution."
+* A single import quickly cascades into a lot of real and possibly expensive code execution."

 "Lazy imports is a new feature in 3.15 that allows for the user to defer importing a module until it is actually used."